-They are the largest of all ant species, ranging from 1/8 to ¬Ω inch long, with slightly larger sized queens.
+They are the largest of all ant species, ranging from 1/8 to 1 inch long, with slightly larger sized queens.
 Carpenter ants identification hinges on colour; they’re typically black in colour, but some species can be found in red and black, solid red, or brown.
-Of course, you could also contact us for experienced help in carpenter ants identification.
+Meanwhile, you could also contact us for experienced help in carpenter ants identification.

 Carpenter ants are social insects that can usually be found nesting in wood.
-Carpenter ants do not eat wood, but do excavate galleries for their nesting areas.
+This ant species do not eat wood, but do excavate galleries for their nesting areas.
 Carpenter ants and carpenter ants with wings actively feed at night and the early morning hours, preferring to snack on sugary solutions.

-The key to carpenter ants control is making sure any decaying piles of wood should be removed from the property.
+Because they nest in wood, the key to carpenter ants control is making sure any decaying piles of wood are be removed from the property.
 All food items should be stored in sealed containers, and any food spills should be cleaned up immediately.
-Because it’s difficult to locate and provide treatment for carpenter ants, a pest control company is your best bet at eliminating this problem.¬†Contact us to find out more about carpenter ants control.
+Because it’s difficult to locate and provide treatment for carpenter ants, a pest control company is your best bet at eliminating this problem.
+Contact us to find out more about carpenter ants control.

 Pavement ants are 1/16 to 1/8-inches long and have lighter coloured legs with a dark body coated in stiff hairs.
 They have two small spines on the back portion of the thorax, and two nodes in their petioles.